 Jean and his team provide educational activities for adults, students, and the public sector in environmental sciences, mangrove restoration, sustainable fisheries, alternative income generation, capacity building and conflict resolution.

-Works with the restoration and conservation of mangrove forests throughout Haiti.
+Jean works with the restoration and conservation of mangrove forests throughout Haiti.
 These critical habitats are essential habitats for local fisheries’ production and the protection of coastal communities from the impacts of storms.

-Provide training to local coastal communities in activities such as apiculture and eco-tourism.
+He provides training to local coastal communities in activities such as apiculture and eco-tourism.

-Helps strengthen local communities by providing support for local actions such as community clean-ups, assistance to local schools and associations, guidance to local government and support for local initiatives.
+He helps strengthen local communities by providing support for local actions such as community clean-ups, assistance to local schools and associations, guidance to local government and support for local initiatives.

 FoProBiM undertakes research on local fisheries, coral reefs, mangrove stands, socio-economic issues and pollution in order to inform their interventions.

-Raising awareness concerning needed changes in regulations and attitudes.
+They raise awareness concerning needed changes in regulations and attitudes.

-Works to increase knowledge and capabilities at government, community and individual levels in order to make sustainable improvements in the environment and the lives of people.
+Jean works to increase knowledge and capabilities at government, community and individual levels in order to make sustainable improvements in the environment and the lives of people.